Skip to main content

 From Appendix A-3 of the T7 User's Guide, the device is calibrated to an absolute accuracy of ±0.01% full-span on the ±0.1 V range.
 Full-span is 0.2 V so that equates to an accuracy of ±20 μV, which corresponds to an accuracy of about ±0.5 °C for a type K thermocouple, which is more accurate than the thermocouple itself.

-There are other sources of error in a thermocouple system, and in particular, any error in cold junction temperature measurement is reflected as error in the thermocouple temperature.
+There are many other sources of error in a thermocouple system, and in particular, any error in cold junction temperature measurement is reflected as error in the thermocouple temperature.
 Expect about ±2.0 °C with the Internal Temperature Sensor, or about ±0.5 °C with the LM34CAZ temperature sensor.

 When you are using multiple probes, if all thermocouple cold junctions are at the same temperature, errors in cold junction compensation will be uniform, not affecting the relative accuracy between the thermocouples.